djplaner/memex/journal/todays-note.md

 ## Work

+- Quiz migration for Chris
+- Consistency spiel and problems for Julie
+- Think about computation principles as abstraction for seek/sense/share
+- Prepare questions for chat with Emma
+- Start develop the "BAD" approach to L&T as a MLP
+- educational design as more coding than software development - not enough over time consideration (software development as "coding over time")
 - Start mapping the con courses for Henry explore if/how a CSDM and CM would work
 - Check migration progress and starting moving
 - Joined courses for T2: 22 May no